BasavanjaliBiradar/HR-DATA-ANALYTICS/README.md

 # HR-DATA-ANALYTICS

-The HR Data Analytics project on GitHub is a comprehensive analysis of employee attrition within an organization.
+The HR Data Analytics project is a comprehensive analysis of employee attrition within an organization.
 Using Power BI, it focuses on identifying patterns and trends that contribute to turnover.
 The project involves cleaning and analyzing a dataset of HR KPIs, such as performance tracking and attrition rate, to provide valuable insights for HR decision-making.

 # Worked on !
 - Data Cleaning & Processing in Power BI